Best of list of movies that fall under the horror and thriller genre for 2018.

 Number 7— The Clovehitch Killer

-A thriller to be sure, I would be sad if I couldn't include this film in my top films.
-I pretty much added the thriller genre to what was supposed to be a top horror list just so I could add this movie and Brothers' Nest into it.
+A thriller to be sure, I would be sad if I couldn't include this film in my 2018 best movies list.
+I pretty much added the thriller genre to what was supposed to be a top horror list just so I could add The Clovehitch Killer movie and Brothers' Nest into it.

 A story based on the BTK Killer this one is not your average serial killer movie.
 In lieu of graphic in your face kills, we see Dylan McDermott star as Don and get to know him through the eyes of his son, Tyler.

-If you're going to watch a serial killer movie this year, give this one a go.
+If you're going to watch a serial killer movie this year, this is one of the best.

 The Clovehitch Killer Trailer